Stock market today: Wall Street remains relatively stable, near record highs - ExBulletin

 As such, the case for continued outperformance remains intact, but arguably more vulnerable to occasional corrections, given heightened sentiment, according to strategists led by Stefano Pascale and Anshul Gupta.

 Along with technology stocks, cryptocurrency prices have also increased.
-Bitcoin has surpassed $57,000 and is already up more than a third this year.
+Bitcoin topped $57,000 before falling back below the threshold and is already up about a third this year.

-New exchange-traded funds that hold bitcoin have made investing in the cryptocurrency easier, while boosting business at Coinbase and others that hedge the bitcoins of these ETFs.
-Coinbase rose 0.1% on Tuesday to bring its gain for the year so far to almost 12%.
+New exchange-traded funds that hold bitcoin have made it easier to invest in cryptocurrency, while boosting business for Coinbase and others who hedge the bitcoins of these ETFs.
+Coinbase rose 2.7% on Tuesday to bring its gain for the year so far to 14.5%.

 Earnings season is winding down for the big S&P 500 companies, and the hope is that a remarkably strong U.S. economy will help drive earnings growth this year.